Small scale quasi-geostrophic convective turbulence at large Rayleigh number: Discussion and Conclusions

-Kinetic energy spectra and temperature variance spectra were computed for all values of $\Rat$ (Figure~\ref{F:spectra}).
-We do not find evidence of a trend toward a Kolmogorov-like inertial subrange in which the kinetic energy spectra scales with the horizontal wavenumber as $k^{-5/3}$; a stronger dependence closer to $k^{-5/2}$ is observed.
+We find evidence of a Kolmogorov-like subrange in which the kinetic energy spectra scales with the horizontal wavenumber as $k^{-5/3}.$ However, since we find that the inertial scale is a viscous scale, we believe that this subrange is distinct from the classical picture of a Kolmogorov inertial subrange.
 The kinetic energy spectra show that there is a build up of energy at smaller wavenumbers as $\Rat$ is increased, though the energy contained in these larger scale structures remains comparable to that contained in scales similar to the critical wavelength.
 The temperature variance spectra exhibit similar behavior, indicating that the system remains forced on a length scale that is comparable to the critical wavelength at the highest Rayleigh number investigated.

 The evolution of various length scales in the system was investigated for varying $\Rat$.
 We find that the integral length scale $\ell_I$ increases with $\Rat$, but at a rate that is slower than the diffusion free scaling $\propto (\Rat/Pr)^{1/2}$ suggested by a CIA balance.
 The Taylor microscale remains nearly constant with increasing $\Rat$, whereas the Kolmogorov length scale decreases with increasing $\Rat$.
-The temperature integral scale $\ist$ was also found to remain approximately constant across the range $20 \lesssim \Rat \lesssim 200$, whereas a slow increase was observed for $\Rat>200$.
+The temperature integral scale $\ist$ was was found to behave similarly to the integral scale, albeit with a more pronounced peak at $\Rat = 50$.
+Both integral length scales show increases for $\Rat>100$.
 One of the key findings of this investigation is that all of these length scales remain comparable to the linearly unstable critical wavelength that emerges at the onset of convection.
 We note that the scaling behavior of the integral scale and Taylor microscale are consistent with recent laboratory experiments of rotating convection \citep{mM21} and a numerical study of rotating convection-driven dynamos in the plane layer \citep{mY22}.
 These findings provide evidence that the broadening of the length scales in rotating convective turbulence is an extremely slow function of the Rayleigh number, and occurs in a fundamentally different manner in comparison to non-rotating turbulence.
 In particular, studies of non-rotating convection find that both the integral length scale and the Taylor microscale decrease rapidly with increasing Rayleigh number \citep[e.g.][]{mY21}.